-University of Utah Education and the Red Butte Canyon RNA
+University of Utah Education at Red Butte Canyon RNA

-The University of Utah offers courses in Biology, Ecology, Geology, and Meteorology with lab experiences involving the Red Butte Canyon RNA.
-Each semester, students, with their professors, experience the "untouched" beauty and ecology of Red Butte Canyon.
-Students are encouraged to research everything from flora and ecology to fauna to climate to geology to hydrology and soils.
+The University of Utah offers courses in biology, ecology, geology, and meteorology with lab experiences involving Red Butte Canyon RNA.
+Each semester, students, with their lab professors, experience the "untouched" beauty and ecology of Red Butte Canyon.
+Students are encouraged to research everything from flora and ecology to fauna and climate to geology to hydrology and soils.
 Red Butte Canyon is located conveniently close to the University of Utah campus and includes the Red Butte Arboreteum at the mouth of the canyon, which is a public garden also offering its own classes and events.

-Education at Red Butte Canyon is an experience for students unlike any other they will have while attending the University of Utah!
+Education at Red Butte Canyon is an experience for students unlike any other they will ahve while attending the University of Utah!

 Here are just some of the classes offered this year with labs using Red Butte Canyon RNA: